web-archive-group/ELXN42-Article/elxn42.md

-# An Open-Source Strategy for Documenting Events: The Case Study of 3,918,932 #elxn42 Tweets
+# An Open-Source Strategy for Documenting Events: The Case Study of the 42nd Canadian Federal Election on Twitter

 Nick Ruest (York University), Ian Milligan (University of Waterloo)